RMS Queen Mary: Opening as a tourist destination

 Jack Wrather, a local millionaire, had fallen in love with the ship because he and his wife, Bonita Granville, had fond memories of sailing on it numerous times.
 Wrather signed a 66-year lease with the city of Long Beach to operate the entire property.
 He oversaw the display of the H-4 Hercules, nicknamed the Spruce Goose, on long-term loan.
 The immense plane, which had been sitting in a hangar in Long Beach for decades unseen by the public, was installed in a huge geodesic dome adjacent to the liner in 1983, attracting increased attendance.
+Comedian Pudgy filmed her 1983 Showtime special The Unpredictable Pudgy! aboard the ship.

 Wrather Port Properties operated the entire attraction after his death in 1984 until 1988, when his holdings were bought by the Walt Disney Company.
 Wrather had built the Disneyland Hotel in 1955, when Walt Disney had insufficient funds to construct the hotel himself.
 Disney had been trying to buy the hotel for 30 years.
 When they finally succeeded, they also acquired Queen Mary.
 This was never marketed as a Disney property.
 Through the late 1980s and early 1990s, Queen Mary struggled financially.
 Disney pinned their hopes for turning the attraction around on Port Disney, a huge planned resort on the adjacent docks.
 It was to include an attraction known as DisneySea, a theme park celebrating the world's oceans.
 The plans eventually fell through; in 1992 Disney gave up the lease on the ship to focus on building what would become Disney California Adventure Park.
 The DisneySea concept was recycled a decade later in Japan as Tokyo DisneySea, with a recreated ocean liner resembling Queen Mary named the SS Columbia as the centrepiece of the American Waterfront area.